yccmr/CLRS-Algorithms/README.md

 Consists of algorithms and data structures implemented in Python, most of which are covered in the algorithm courses from University of Alberta (CMPUT 175, 204 and 304).

-The ones from CMPUT 175 and 204 will hopefully be done by August 2023, while the rest from 304 won't be uploaded until the end of 2024.
+The ones from CMPUT 175 and 204 will hopefully be done by Septemeber 2023, while the rest from 304 won't be uploaded until the end of 2024.

 #### Sorting Algorithms (done):